andreasaronsson/nextversion-maven-plugin/README.md

 Queries the deployment repo to know 'previous version'.
 The version present in the pom file is only used as fallback.

+Any other version propagation must be done in a different way.
+One way is to do manual deploy of the first major or minor version.

 System property `${commit}` is the value of git commit.
 This value is intended to be used in the jar MANIFEST.MF or the like.